 This sensational late-production lusso example of the celebrated SWB benefits from a well-documented history and a premium restoration to factory standards conducted under the supervision of Ferrari Classiche itself.
 The 132nd example built, chassis no. 3359 GT, was mounted with a steel body and finished to road-going specifications, including an interior swathed in Rosso Vaumol leather and coachwork finished in Grigio Argento, combining for one of the period’s most stunning and elegant color schemes.

-As a late-production example, this SWB was equipped with a myriad of running improvements that appeared during the model’s lifespan, notably including coachwork details like the external fuel-filler cap and elegant teardrop-shaped side-marker lenses.
+As a late-production example, this SWB was equipped with a myriad of running improvements that appeared during the model’s lifespan, notably including coachwork details like the external fuel-filler cap, more well-proportioned styling around the windscreen and front side vent windows, an aggressive vent in the rear of the roof, elegant teardrop-shaped side-marker lenses, and a redesigned dashboard and instrument clusters.
+In addition, the later cars, such as this example, feature stronger pressure-cast engine blocks compared to the early engines that are of an older design, with sandcast blocks that are slightly weaker technology.
 According to the research of marque historian Marcel Massini, the SWB’s certificate of origin was issued in early April 1962, after which it was sold by SEFAC to Giuseppe Chiusolo of Naples, and at the end of the month the berlinetta was registered as 216600 NA.

 Mr. Fisher assumed ownership of the Ferrari in Milan (where it had apparently been stored for some time) and then commissioned Meade to deliver it to Monaco so that Danny Sullivan could take possession on his behalf.
 After the Monaco Grand Prix, Sullivan drove the SWB to Paris upon Mr. Fisher’s instructions, meeting the owner in the French capital.
-Once the berlinetta was shipped to the UK, it was prepared for vintage racing use, and Mr. Fisher drove the car in events at circuits such as Snetterton and Silverstone.
+Mr. Fisher drove the car in events at circuits such as Snetterton and Silverstone once it arrived in the UK.
 The owner also occasionally showed the SWB at major races, as when it was spotted parked at Formula 1’s British Grand Prix at Silverstone in July 1973.

-In 1974 Fisher sold the 250 GT to Ted Rowbotham, a Canadian émigré living in London, and during 1975 the car was the beneficiary of a restoration by the British marque specialist David Clarke of Graypaul Motors, including a refinish in black paint over a black interior.
+In 1974 Fisher sold the 250 GT to Ted Rowbotham, a Canadian émigré living in London, and during 1975 the car was the beneficiary of a restoration by the British marque specialist David Clarke of Graypaul Motors.
 Over the following year, the Ferrari was exported to the United States and sold to Ronald Jahaaski of Ridgefield, Connecticut, and by the end of 1976 the car was purchased by Dr. Terence Clark of Clemson, South Carolina.

 In 1979 the SWB was offered by the well-known FAF Motorcars in Tucker, Georgia, and after passing through Joe Marchetti’s garage in Chicago in 1981, including brief ownership by local resident Michael Leventhal, the car was acquired by Don Walker’s Dallas Motorsports, of Dallas, Texas.
 In the late 1980s, Mr. Walker sold the berlinetta to Marvin Johnson, a trucking magnate also based in Dallas.
-In the early 1990s, the Ferrari returned to Europe, passing through a Swiss dealer and being repainted in traditional red.
-In this appearance, the car was purchased in 1998 by Jean-Pierre Grave of France, and he drove the car in the Tour de France Auto retro rally five times in seven years between 1999 and 2005.
+In the early 1990s, the Ferrari returned to Europe, passing through a Swiss dealer.
+The car was purchased in 1998 by Jean-Pierre Grave of France, and he drove the car in the Tour de France Auto retro rally five times in seven years between 1999 and 2005.

 Documented with a Massini history that illustrates a direct chain of ownership for most of its 57 years, this exquisite short-wheelbase 250 GT presents magnificently, rich in details such as the body-colored dash panel and shining Borrani alloy wire wheels.
 The recent restoration by Ferrari’s preferred workshops and direct supervision by the factory suggests peerless adherence to original standards and correct finishes, offering a matching-numbers car that should find favorable judging at the most discriminating events.
 Whether enjoyed at marque gatherings or cloistered in privacy, this stunning example of Maranello’s ultimate dual-purpose berlinetta offers an unparalleled opportunity for collectors everywhere.To view this car and others currently consigned to this auction, please visit the RM website at rmsothebys.com/en/auctions/mo19.